andrewljohnson/AlgebraMathMage/README.md

 This is an app for iPad to teach kids math, egged on by lots of little videos.

 ## Todo
+ * various problem forms for multiplication

+### Todo Later/Maybe
  * Randomize answer order

-### Todo Later/Maybe
  * Show chapter finish screen (when we have chapters))
  * Bugs
    * limit usage to iPads in build

 ## Setup
 Run the app in XCode.